Brianvanwessel/JavaCodingChallenge/readme.md

 This is my take on the Java Coding challenge for Dynamic Web Marketing.

-This application is a simple microservice running on the JVM that manages storage and retrieval of documents for users.
+This application is a simple microservice running on the JVM that manages the storage and retrieval of documents for users.

 # Design